linode/docs/docs/networking/dns/dns-manager.md

 >TTL is always written out in seconds, so 24 hours = 86400 seconds.

 1. Check the TTL on your current zone file.
 Typically, this will be 24 or 48 hours.
-2. Visit your current zone file 24 or 48 hours early, and lower the TTL to five minutes (300 seconds, or the lowest allowed value).
+2. Visit your current zone file 48 (for a 24 hour record) to 96 (for a 48 hour record) hours early, taking into account any intermediate DNS servers.
+Lower the TTL to five minutes (300 seconds, or the lowest allowed value).
 Do not make any other changes at this time.
 If you're using Linode's DNS Manager, lower the TTL to 5 minutes for each entry you're going to change.
-3. Wait out the original 24 or 48 hours.
+3. Wait out the original 48 to 96 hours.
 4. Visit your zone file again to make all of your IP address and other updates.
-5. DNS changes should propagate within five minutes, meaning that your new website and/or email will now be live.
+5. DNS changes should propagate within fifteen minutes, meaning that your new website and/or email will now be live.

 ### Finding Current DNS Information